muratk5n/thirdwave/en/index.md

 Financial Trader Customers on Margin Loans (Total Leverage)

-According to data, leverage deployed at this point is around half a trillion dollars.
-It is sky-high and climbing.
+According to data, leverage deployed at this point is around half a trillion dollars, a sky-high amount and climbing.

 [[-]](https://fred.stlouisfed.org/series/BOGZ1FL663067003Q)